-Wright is beginning his second year working with the UT squad alongside diving coach Dave Parrington as the team prepares for the season opener this weekend in Wilmington, N.C.
-Wright is in his second year as head coach of the age group program for Tennessee Diving, the Knoxville club based out of Allan Jones Aquatic Center.
+Wright is beginning his third year working with the UT squad alongside diving coach Dave Parrington as the team prepares for the season opener this weekend in Wilmington, N.C.
+Wright is in his third year as head coach of the age group program for Tennessee Diving, the Knoxville club based out of Allan Jones Aquatic Center.

 "Mike's entire work ethic, his demeanor, his experience and success as a diver here will all really be instrumental to help this program to continue at the level we've been at," Parrington said.
 "I'm excited to have him around again."